cumaliaba/itucsdb1502/docs/developer/member2.rst

 Parts Implemented by OSMAN ÖZSOYLU
 ================================
+I implement player,team and teamroster class.

 PLAYER CLASS
 ------------
+Player class is a class which is using for holds player's attribute and serves this information to other classes and user.

 DATABASE DESIGN
 ~~~~~~~~~~~~~~~
    .. figure:: PLAYER-ER.png
       :scale: 100 %
       :alt: map to buried treasure

-      ENTITY-RELATINSHIP DIAGRAM OF PLAYER CLASS
+      ENTITY-RELATIONSHIP DIAGRAM OF PLAYER CLASS

 This is the E-R diagram of player class.
 It takes country_id from countries table.
 Awardstat and teamroster table uses player_id it means that player_id is a foreign key of awardstat and teamroster table.There is one to many relationship with country class and player class.Countries can have a lot of player but every player has one country.
 Player class also have one to many relationship with teamroster class.
 Each player can have only one team but ın teams there are a lot of players.
 The last relationship with player class is with awardstat.
 Player class has one to many optional relationship with awardstat class.
 Player whether can have a lot of award or they have not a award.